its-dirg/saml2testGui/doc/run.rst

 #.
 Go to the page named "Test idp"
 #.
 Run one or multiple tests
 #.
 If you didn't add any interaction-blocks the application will most likely ask whether to gather the information by itself or not.
-Note that while gathering infomation you need to run the test multpile time until all the infomation has been gathered.
+Note that while gathering information you need to run the test multiple time until all the information has been gathered.

+Testing different IDP's:
+************************
+If you want to test different IDP's you need to create a “Test Target Configuration File” for every IDP.
+This could be done manually, see `How to use SAML2test <https://dirg.org.umu.se/page/saml2test>`_, it's also possible to use "Configure IDP" page in the web interface.

+Don't forget to upload the saml2test's metadata to the IDP you want to test.